SomeoneElseOSM/SomeoneElse-style/README.md

 ## Update scripts

 There's a script that gets the latest extract for an area [here](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/update_render.sh).
-That gets two areas - by default Great Britain (which has extra name processing performed on it) and Ireland and Northern Ireland (which doesn't).
+That gets four areas - by default Great Britain (which has extra name processing performed on it) and Ireland and Northern Ireland, the Isle of Man and the Channel Islands (which don't).
 The "extra name processing" involves using "name:cy" in place of "name" in part of Wales, and "name:gd" in place of "name" in part of Scotland.
-The file splitting, name tag changing and file recombining is done with "osmosis".
+The file splitting, name tag changing and file recombining is done with "osmium".

 There is also [this script](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/update_carto.sh) that just reloads carto, not the database - useful if the lua preprocessing does not need to be run.